levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/you-and-the-goods.md

 ### Sprint Direction Change _(AKA Aerial Disco)_
 Normally when GR-18 changes lateral direction, sprint is lost.
 However, changing directions while in mid-air preserves the sprint.
 While sprinting, jump and move in the opposite direction of the current run direction to preserve sprint throughout the direction change.

+### Coyote Jump
+When running off of a platform into open space, press jump before GR-18 moves more than **2** tiles away from the platform.
+GR-18 will jump off of the open space.
+This tech allows GR-18 to gain up to an extra **2** tiles in horizontal jump distance depending on when you press jump.

 ### Retro Go-Go _(AKA Impossible Sprint)_
 Land on the edge of a platform of at least 7 tiles length to gain sprint on the 7th tile.
 Normally GR-18 requires 8 tiles to gain sprint.
 This can be combined with a jump off and back onto the edge of the same platform to gain sprint while already on a 7 tile platform.